The 2020 season is the seventh for head coach Derek Mason, who continues to keep the Commodores trending upward both on and off the field.

 Mason’s leadership paved the way to a historic defensive output, breaking Stanford’s single-season record with 57 sacks and pacing the Pac-12 in scoring defense, total defense and rushing defense, and helped the Cardinal to an 11-2 season capped off with a Rose Bowl title.
 In 11 of 14 games in 2012, Stanford held its opponent to 20 or fewer points, including a 14-point effort in overtime win at top-ranked Oregon, who led the FBS with a 54.8 scoring average.
 The 2012 Stanford defense held eight of 13 opponents under 100 yards rushing, and in a string of three consecutive games, the Cardinal recorded three of its top-10 single-game rushing defense performances in team history.

-In 2011, Mason’s first year as co-defensive coordinator, he teamed with now-Vanderbilt defensive coordinator Jason Tarver to mold Stanford into one of the Pac-12’s top defensive units.
+In 2011, Mason’s first year as co-defensive coordinator, he teamed with former Vanderbilt defensive coordinator Jason Tarver to mold Stanford into one of the Pac-12’s top defensive units.
 The unit ranked either first or second in the Pac-12 in six defensive categories, including rushing defense, third-down conversion defense, scoring defense, total defense, sacks and opponent first downs.

 Mason also helped develop an array of Stanford defensive standouts, including All-Pro cornerback Richard Sherman, All-America defensive end Trent Murphy, All-America linebacker Shayne Skov and All-Pac-12 safety Ed Reynolds.